chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 ### The `autocomplete` Attribute

+- You can use `autocomplete` on most `input` text-box elements.
+- The HTML attribute `autocomplete` is used to control whether a browser should automatically complete a form field with previously entered values.
+When the autocomplete attribute is used, the browser will suggest possible values that match the characters entered in the input field.
-You can use `autocomplete` on most `input` text-box elements.
-This attribute prevents the browser from storing data for later reuse by the browser's `autocomplete` features.
-Autocomplete is common on smartphones and tablets but can be a nuisance.
+- Setting the attribute to `off` prevents the browser from storing data for later reuse by the browser's `autocomplete` features.
+- Autocomplete is common on smartphones and tablets but can be a nuisance.
 You can use the values `on` and `off` to explicitly turn `autocomplete` on or off on any given field.

-Copy Code

 ```html
 <input type="tel" value="123-456-7890" name="phone" autocomplete="off">
 ```

-The `autocomplete` option does not affect the `password` input type.
+- The `autocomplete` option does not affect the `password` input type.

 ### The `autocapitalize` Attribute

-Some browsers recognize an `autocapitalize` attribute to turn autocapitalization on and off for the first letter of words or sentences.
-Browsers that recognize this attribute default to `sentences`.
-Use `autocapitalize="none"` when expecting input that you don't want to capitalize.
+- The `autocapitalize` attribute is used to control autocapitalization for the first letter of words or sentences.
+- Browsers that recognize this attribute default to the `sentences` value if not otherwise specified.
+- Use `autocapitalize="none"` when expecting input that you don't want to capitalize.
 You can also specify `autocapitalize="words"` or `autocapitalize="characters"`.

-Copy Code

 ```html
 <input type="text" name="full-name" autocapitalize="words">
 ```

-`autocapitalize` is not part of the HTML standard, but an attribute provided by some *mobile* browsers, such as iOS Safari and Google Chrome.
+- `autocapitalize` is not part of the HTML standard, but an attribute provided by some *mobile* browsers, such as iOS Safari and Google Chrome.
 It does not affect desktop and laptop systems.
-The W3C HTML validator presently complains about `autocapitalize` since it is non-standard.
+- The W3C HTML validator presently complains about `autocapitalize` since it is non-standard.
 If you want to use this attribute, you'll have to suffer that complaint.

 ### The `autocorrect` Attribute

-Some browsers support an `autocorrect` attribute that turns automatic spelling correction on and off.
-You can disable this feature with `autocorrect="off"`; you should usually disable it with names, addresses, and other information where autocorrection would be a bother.
+- Some browsers support an `autocorrect` attribute that turns automatic spelling correction on and off.
+- You can disable this feature with `autocorrect="off"`; you should usually disable it with names, addresses, and other information where autocorrection would be a bother.

 ```html
 <input type="text" name="full-name" autocorrect="off">
 ```

-`autocorrect` is non-standard HTML, but an attribute presently provided by iOS Mobile Safari.
+- `autocorrect` is non-standard HTML, but an attribute presently provided by iOS Mobile Safari.
 Since it is non-standard, the W3C HTML validator will complain about the `autocorrect` attribute.
 If you want to use this attribute, you'll need to get used to this complaint.

-# Select and Textarea
+# Select and Textarea elements

-Now that you've got some input controls in your toolkit, the remaining inputs, `select` and `textarea`, will be quick to learn.
+- Now that you've got some input controls in your toolkit, the remaining inputs, `select` and `textarea`, will be quick to learn.

 ## The `textarea` Element

 `textarea` lets the user input multiple lines of text.
 Unlike `text`-type inputs, which ignore carriage returns, newlines, and other whitespace characters, `textarea` elements retain them and use them to format the text into lines and paragraphs.
 Unlike other controls, though, the value of the `textarea` doesn't use the `value` attribute to provide a value for the element.
 Instead, you need to contain the text between the opening and closing tags.

-Copy Code

 ```html
 <form action="#" method="post">